greald/ci4-nestedpage/README.md

 ## Support
 If you think you've found a bug please [Create an Issue](https://github.com/greald/ci4-nestedpage/issues).

-If you need a customization or help implementing Ion Auth into your project please [Email Me for Consulting Information](mailto:greaties@ghvernuft.nl).
+If you need a customization or help implementing NestedPage into your project please [Email Me for Consulting Information](mailto:greaties@ghvernuft.nl).

 If your company would like a support contract or service agreement please [Reach Out](mailto:greaties@ghvernuft.nl) to discuss available options.

 ## For Help
-If you're having an issue with CodeIgniter or for general help with development I recommend checking out the [CodeIgniter Forums](http://forum.codeigniter.com).

-If you think you've found a bug please [Create an Issue](https://github.com/greald/ci4-nestedpage/issues).
+NestedPage is an experimental set up.
+Please help if you can If you think you've found a bug please [Create an Issue](https://github.com/greald/ci4-nestedpage/issues).